ibm-cloud-docs/cis/getting-started.md

 When you are finished, or to skip this step, select **Next step**.

 ### Step 4.
-Configure your name servers with the registrar or existing DNS provider.
+Configure your name servers with the registrar or existing DNS provider
 {:#configure-your-name-servers-with-the-registrar-or-existing-dns-provider}

 To begin receiving the benefits of {{site.data.keyword.cis_short_notm}}, configure your registrar or domain name provider to use the name servers listed.
 If you're delegating a domain (something like `example.com`), configure the listed name servers in your domain's settings, where they are managed by your registrar (for example, on the registrar's web portal).
 If you are unsure of who the registrar is for your domain, you can look it up at [whois.icann.org](https://whois.icann.org/){:external}.
 If you delegate a subdomain (for instance, `subdomain.example.com`) from another DNS provider, you must replace the existing name server (NS) records and replace them with a name server record for each of the name servers that are provided by {{site.data.keyword.cis_short_notm}}.
 See [Managing DNS Records](https://support.cloudflare.com/hc/en-us/articles/360019093151-Managing-DNS-records-in-Cloudflare){:external}, written by our partners at Cloudflare, for detailed instructions by provider.